GhoCentric/ghost-engine/docs/architecture.md

 Ghost is intentionally non-agentic.

-It:
+It does not:

-- Does not initiate actions
+- Initiate actions
-- Does not pursue goals
+- Pursue goals
-- Does not simulate identity or selfhood
+- Generate plans
-- Does not generate plans
+- Simulate identity or selfhood

-This constraint is foundational, not optional.
+These constraints are foundational, not optional.

 ---

 ## Proof-of-Architecture Status

-Ghost is an exploratory system demonstrating how symbolic state, deterministic control, and constrained probabilistic language can interact to produce consistent behavior.
+Ghost is an exploratory system demonstrating how symbolic state, deterministic control, and constrained probabilistic language can interact to produce stable, coherent behavior.

 It is not a finished product.
-It is a working architectural thesis.
+It is an architectural thesis implemented in working code.